- About PS&F

 Last Reviewed on: April 16, 2020

-This Privacy Notice for California Residents supplements the information contained in Parker, Smith & Feek, Inc. (“PS&F”)’s legal Disclaimer and applies solely to all visitors, users, and others who reside in the State of California (“consumers” or “you”), whether they provide information to PS&F digitally (via email, chat, or the website) or as hardcopy.
+This Privacy Notice for California Residents supplements the information contained in Parker, Smith & Feek Insurance, LLC (“PS&F”)’s legal Disclaimer and applies solely to all visitors, users, and others who reside in the State of California (“consumers” or “you”), whether they provide information to PS&F digitally (via email, chat, or the website) or as hardcopy.
 We adopt this notice (“Notice”) to comply with the California Consumer Privacy Act of 2018 (the “CCPA”) and any terms defined in the CCPA have the same meaning when used in this Notice.

 Where noted in this Notice, the CCPA temporarily exempts personal information reflecting a written or verbal business-to-business communication (“B2B personal information“) from some of its requirements.